Is lack of confidence stopping your career (change)?

 3. Learn by doing

 You know how you learned to ride a bike?
-No, not by reading the manual.
-But by actually doing something.
+That's right, NOT by reading the manual!
+But by trial and error.

 Sometimes we get too scared by this great big CAREER CHANGE thing.
 Whilst actually getting to our goal - a happy career - is made up of small steps, made every day.